 5) Bone Fractures

 Several areas of your body can be prone to enduring a bone fracture, whether it’s your arms, hands or pelvis.
 In motorbike accidents, a broken leg is a very common cause.
-This often happens following a rough collision or if heavy weight crashes down on the motorcyclist’s leg.
+This often happens following a rough collision or if a heavy weight crashes down on the motorcyclist’s leg.
 Unlike motorists, motorcyclists don’t have the protection of seatbelts and a stable interior to cushion their impact.
 In most cases, a collision will result in the motorcyclist detaching from their vehicle and colliding with a hard object.
-As well as broken legs, wrist and arm fractures can occur frequently when motorcyclists try to shield themselves upon impact.
+As well as broken legs, wrists and arms, a motorcyclist fracture can occur frequently when the rider tries to shield themselves upon impact.